Teenage Jesus & The Jerks

 [with Su-Sin Shocks]

-Ad: Microfilm image from the Village Voice March 1979, courtesy of Jonathan Luftig.
+Ad: Microfilm image of advert from the Village Voice March 1979, courtesy of Jonathan Luftig.

 New York 06-Apr-79